folio-org/ui-myprofile/README.md

 ## Introduction

-This is a [Stripes](https://github.com/folio-org/stripes-core/) UI module for managing organization settings.
+This is a [Stripes](https://github.com/folio-org/stripes-core/) UI module for managing user profile settings.
 This exists only to provide a settings section: there is no app.

 ## Additional information